Apartment Patio and Balcony Ideas

 Living in an apartment often allows for limited outdoor decorating space.
-If you're lucky enough to have an outdoor patio or balcony, regardless of how small it may be, you can set up a cozy space with a few pieces of outdoor decor, furniture or even a grill.
+If you're lucky enough to have a patio or balcony, regardless of how small it may be, you can set up a cozy space with a few pieces of outdoor decor, furniture or even a grill.
 With a few easy apartment patio and balcony ideas, you'll be able to enjoy time outdoors when the weather is nice.

 1. Choose the Right Grill